pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 ## Input Outline

 Clay CSS only has one style of text input.

 To create Material Design's Outline Input in [https://material.io/components/text-fields/](https://material.io/components/text-fields/), we will need to create a modifier we can add to `.form-control`.
-The other option is to create a totally separate component like `.mdc-outline-input` without relying the `form-control` class.
+The other option is to create a separate component like `.mdc-outline-input` without relying on the `form-control` CSS class.

-We will go the modifier route since it might be easier to apply if you are using DXP taglibs or Clay Components.
+We will use the modifier since it will be easier to apply if you are using DXP taglibs or Clay Components.

 Material Design's Outline Input default styles simplified: